deployphp/docs/getting-started.md

 after('deploy', 'reload:php-fpm');
 ```

-If you need connect to host, Deployer has shortcut for faster access:
+If you need to connect to the host, Deployer has a shortcut for faster access:

 ~~~sh
 dep ssh
 ~~~

-This command will connect to selected host and cd to `current_path`.
+This command will connect to selected hosts and cd to `current_path`.

 Read more about [configuring](configuration.md) deploy.